The Majority of Parents Do Not Want to Restrict Student Access to Libraries

 Your donations help fund local, state, and federal petitions, local organizing efforts, coalitions against book banning and so much more.
 Please consider making a donation today!

 Most parents want their children to think for themselves and take advantage of what the public school system has to offer: space to grow, to be challenged, to encounter differing viewpoints, and to learn how to navigate those things.
+That's why more than 70% of parents disagree with book bans.

 Help us ensure that Americans like you do not lose access to books and literature by sending an email to your representatives here.